-This new, broad-spectrum systemic insecticide uses the active ingredient Tetranililprole for rapid plant uptake and translocation with excellent residual efficacy.
-It provides strong systemic activity for many root- and surface-feeding insects - including chinch bugs and white grubs.
-TetrinoTM works best when the plant is actively growing.
+This broad-spectrum systemic insecticide uses the active ingredient tetranililprole for rapid plant uptake and translocation with excellent residual efficacy.
+It provides strong systemic activity for many root- and surface-feeding insects - including chinch bugs.
+Tetrino® works best when the plant is actively growing.
 Repeat applications at 28-day intervals may be necessary for large chinch bug populations.

-Curative Control of the Hairy Chinch Bug in 2020 (7 days after treatment)
+Curative control of the hairy chinch bug in 2020 (7 days after treatment) Applications made June 25 ${\it Trial conducted in Pennsylvania by Steve McDonald, Turfgrass \, Disease \, Solutions}$